Aquariuaa/FS-LAD/README.md

 pandas==2.2.1
 ```
 ## Dataset
-Our approach follows the work in LogRobust and LogADEmpirical.
+Our approach follows the work in LibFewShot and LogADEmpirical.
 Therefore, all experiments were performed on three public log datasets, HDFS, BGL and TBird.
 The open source datasets and their structured versions are available in [LogADEmpirical](https://github.com/LogIntelligence/LogADEmpirical/tree/icse2022).

 ## Log Parsing